 The Council meets the debt affordability benchmark if its planned borrowing is within each quantified limit on borrowing.

-The following graph compares the Council's planned debt with a quantified limit on borrowing contained in the Financial Strategy included in the Long-Term Plan.
+Council's planned debt is within the quantified limit on borrowing contained in the Financial Strategy included in the Long-Term Plan.
 The quantified limit is 175% of total rates revenue.